 Employment and job prospects for education administrators

-Education administrators are a varied group spanning both the K through 12 and postsecondary levels, and their tasks vary accordingly.
-According to the Bureau of Labor Statistics (BLS, bls.gov, 2012), elementary through high school administrators usually perform some variation of the following tasks:
+These administrators are a varied group, spanning all levels of education from kindergarten through postsecondary school, and their daily duties vary accordingly.
+Elementary, middle and high school administrators usually perform some variation of the following tasks:

-- Monitoring and observing programs and their effectiveness
+- Monitoring and observing the effectiveness of educational programs

 How to become an education administrator